chanq-io/vultan/README.md

 # Vultan
-An Anki-like, spaced repetition studying tool.
+Work in Progress: An Anki-like, spaced repetition studying tool.